Vpowgh/TConnect/README.md

 # TConnect
 Toshiba air conditioner interface with ESP32.
 Uses UART to communicate with AC unit and wifi with other systems.
 JSON API and web interfaces are provided for the user.

+# Hardware
+- Espressif ESP32 DevkitC
-NOTE: Special hardware is needed to connect ESP32 module to AC unit.
+- Adapter board to connect ESP32 module to AC unit.
+The hardware is described in this project: https://github.com/toremick/shorai-esp32

+# Installation
+- Install MicroPython to ESP32 (tested with version 1.16, anything newer should work)
+- Copy .py and .html files to ESP32

-## JSON API
+# JSON API
-### Status
+## Status
 From address http://yourIP/status following JSON structure is returned:

 {"rssi":-58, "state":"OFF", "fanmode":"AUTO", "swing":"OFF", "mode":"FAN", "setpoint":22,  "roomtemp":24,  "outdoortemp":"-"}